 - See also: mips, ia-32, algol, c, doi

-- I have 45 facts about BLISS. what would you like to know? email me and let me know how I can help.
+- Have a question about BLISS not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: